Lab 13 - Implement and test a conditional access policy

 Task - Use What if to test conditional access policies

-3. On the Security page, in the left navigation, select Conditional access.
+2. In the left navigation, under Entra ID, select Conditional access.

-8. Under Cloud apps, actions, or authentication context, select Sway.
+8. Under Cloud apps, select + Select cloud app, then select Sway.

-9. Select What if.
-You will be provided with a report at the bottom of the tile for Policies that will apply and Policies that will not apply.
+11. Select What if.
+Review the results at the bottom of the page under Policies that will apply and Policies that will not apply.

-This allows you to test the policies and their affectiveness before enabling the policies.
+This report allows you to test the effectiveness of Conditional Access policies before enabling them.

 Exercise 3 - Configure sign in frequency controls using a conditional access policy